johanssonserlanderkevin-sys/BeamSkin-Studio/README.md

 4. after everything is installed
-- after the install is done it will launch BeamSkin Studio, but use the BeamSkin Studio.bat to launch the program afterward for a quicker lauch
 - after the install is done it will launch BeamSkin Studio, but use the BeamSkin Studio.bat to launch the program afterward for a quicker launch